React VS. Angular

 What Is Angular?

 Google developed this open-source Angular platform and web development framework.
-It excels at creating single-page applications for both web and mobile platforms because it is developed with TypeScript and HTML.
+It excels at making single-page apps for the web and mobile.
+It uses TypeScript and HTML.
 The two-way data binding it offers is one of its unique features.

-It’s crucial to make it clear that Angular uses TypeScript as its primary language, as opposed to AngularJS, which uses JavaScript.
+It’s crucial to make it clear that Angular uses TypeScript as its main language.
+AngularJS, in contrast, uses JavaScript.
 An improved version of JavaScript is TypeScript.
 Despite this distinction, Angular and AngularJS are very similar in terms of usage.

 Key Features of Angular